-1. Hold the Shutdown Bypass-Preheat switch in the ON position for 10 to 20 seconds before starting a cold

-- engine.
-Holding the switch too long can burn out the glow plugs.
-This step is not necessary if the engine is already warm. - 2.
-While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - As soon as the engine starts, release both switches.
-Do not crank the starter for more than 20 seconds consecutively.
+- 1. Hold the Shutdown Bypass-Preheat switch in the ON position for about 10 seconds before starting a cold engine.
+Holding the switch too long can burn out the glow plugs. - 2.
+While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - 3.
+As soon as the engine starts, release both switches.
+Do not crank the starter for more than 10 seconds consecutively.
 If the engine fails to start with the first attempt, be sure that it has stopped completely before re-engaging.